Branch Ergonomic Chair Review (2026)

 If you want to spend more and get significantly more: Steelcase Leap V2

-The Leap V2 costs $1,065 more but brings a 12-year warranty, LiveBack technology that flexes with your spine, the Natural Glide recline system, and a level of long-term durability that the Branch cannot yet match.
-If you sit 6 to 8+ hours daily and want a chair you can trust for a decade, the Leap V2 is the next step up.
+The Leap V2 costs about $1,000 more but brings a 12-year warranty, LiveBack technology that flexes with your spine, the Natural Glide recline system, and long-term durability the Branch cannot yet match.
+If you sit 6 to 8+ hours daily and want a chair you can trust for a decade, the Leap V2 is the right next step.
+Available remanufactured from Crandall Office at $649.

 If breathability is your top priority: Herman Miller Aeron

-If you want deep recline and a traditional gaming chair feel: Secretlab Titan Evo
+If you want deep recline at a similar price: Secretlab Titan Evo

 Similar price to the Branch, completely different experience.
-The Titan reclines to 165 degrees, has a built-in headrest, and is built around a firm, enveloping feel rather than ergonomic flexibility.
+The Titan reclines to 165 degrees, has a built-in headrest, and is built around a firm, enveloping feel.
 Better for people who recline heavily or game for long sessions.
 Not a better ergonomic chair, but a different category entirely.

 Frequently Asked Questions